kansoftware/delay/README.md

   ```bash
   sudo copy delay.py /usr/bin
   ```
-- In Windows: copy to any PATHs folder (not tested %) )
+- In Windows: copy to any PATHs folder (not tested :smirk: )

 ## Usage
 ```bash